barchart/marketdata-api-js/docs/content/subscriptions.md

 ### Callbacks

 Every subscription requires a callback -- a function the SDK invokes each time new data is available.
 When you start a start a subscription, you must supply a callback.
-When you stop the subscription, you must supply the *same* callback.
+Again, when you stop the subscription, you must supply the *same* callback.

 ### Symbols